xiph/flac/README.md

 can be read from and written to by other software as well, this software is often referred to as the FLAC reference implementation.

+FLAC has been developed by volunteers.
+If you want to help out, see CONTRIBUTING.md for more information.

 ## Components

 FLAC is comprised of